Form: Low spreading herb.

 Bloom: Spring into fall.

-Stems: No thorns, sprawling, stem nodes touching moist soil sprout roots.
+Stems: No thorns, sprawling.
+Stem nodes that touch moist soil sprout roots.

 Wildlife: Attracts butterflies.